dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/) - good overview and strategy for organizing your IBM Cloud account infrastructure.
+- [Resource Groups and Access Management](https://www.ibm.com/blogs/bluemix/2017/12/resource-groups-access-management/) - discusses some best practices for managing and using resource groups to help provide security and to help organize your work on the IBM Cloud.
 - [Monitoring Bluemix usage and spending](https://developer.ibm.com/dwblog/2017/monitoring-bluemix-usage-and-spending/) - this quick article explains how to monitor your current usage and spending on the IBM Cloud via the IBM Cloud console.

 ---